-The Issuer has prepared and delivered to the Registrar of Companies financial statements for the financial years ended 31 March 2018 and 31 March 2019.
-Both the Guarantor and the Issuer publish interim financial statements.
+The Issuer has prepared and delivered to the Registrar of Companies financial statements for the financial year ended 31 March 2019.
+Financial statements for 31 March 2020, are available on the Thames Water website, and will be delivered to the Registrar of Companies.
+Both the Guarantor and the Issuer produce interim primary financial statements.

-KPMG LLP (which term shall include all predecessor firms including KPMG Audit Plc), Chartered Accountants and Registered Auditors of Canary Wharf (38th Floor), 1 Canada Square, London E14 5AG (a member of the Institute of Chartered Accountants in England and Wales) have audited, and rendered unqualified audit reports on, the financial statements of the Guarantor for the year ended 31 March 2018 and the financial statements of the Issuer for the year ended 31 March 2018 in accordance with EU-IFRS.
-PricewaterhouseCoopers LLP, Chartered Accountants and Registered Auditors of 1 Embankment Place, London WC2N 6RH have audited, and rendered unqualified audit reports on, the financial statements of the Guarantor for the year ended 31 March 2019 and the financial statements of the Issuer for the financial year ended 31 March 2019 in accordance with EU-IFRS.
+PricewaterhouseCoopers LLP, a member firm of the Institute of Chartered Accountants in England and Wales and Registered Auditors of 3 Forbury Place, 23 Forbury Road, Reading, Berkshire, RG1 3JH have audited, and issued unqualified audit reports on, the financial statements of the Guarantor for the years ended 31 March 2019 and 31 March 2020, and the financial statements of the Issuer for the financial years ended 31 March 2019 and 31 March 2020 which were prepared in accordance with EU-IFRS.